-Lowering LDL cholesterol to below 70 using a higher dose of a statin is
+- Lowering LDL cholesterol to below 70 using a higher dose of a statin is an option.

 One study also found that lowering lipid levels prevented the development of heart disease in patients with diabetes.
 Talk to your doctor about whether lipid lowering medicines are right for you.

 People with diabetes are at increased risk of getting cardiovascular disease.
 Taking ]]>aspirin]]> may help decrease the risk of getting a heart attack in patients who are at risk for heart disease.
 Aspirin should be considered for patients who have had a heart attack.
 Talk to your doctor about whether the benefits of daily aspirin outweigh the risks in your case.
 Aspirin can cause bleeding and interacts with other drugs.
 It has not been studied in people younger than 30 years old with diabetes.

 AACE Diabetes Mellitus Clinical Practice Guidelines Task Force.
 Medical guidelines for the clinical practice for the management of diabetes mellitus.
 American Association of Clinical Endocrinologists website.
 Available at: http://www.aace.com/pub/pdf/guidelines/DMGuidelines2007.pdf.
 Published 2007.
 Accessed February 12, 2010.

 American Diabetes Association.
 American Diabetes Association position statement: standards of medical care in diabetes 2006.
 Diabetes Care.
 2006;29:S4-S42.

 American Diabetes Association website.
 Available at: http://www.diabetes.org .
 Accessed February 12, 2010.

 Endocrine Society website.
 Available at: http://www.endo-society.org.
 Accessed February 12, 2010.